matthewpaley/matthewpaley.github.io/_posts/2021-06-27-Music Exploration Using SpotifyR.md

 ![danceability](/assets/images/danceability.png)

 Right away we can see a trend.
 Music has been increasing in danceability pretty steadily each decade.
-I wonder what trends we can with the other features?
+I wonder what trends we can uncover with the other features?

     # Energy
     g2 <- ggplot(tracklist, aes(x = energy,